 - You will need to feed it every day when kept at room temperature.

-- When you need it again, get it out of the fridge the day before, feed it, mix and leave it overnight at room temperature and it should be ready to use.
+When you need it again, get it out of the fridge, feed it, mix and leave it at room temperature and it should double in about 4- 6 hours.